-The increasing global mean air temperature and other climatic changes are driven by the increases of atmospheric greenhouse gas concentrations, of which carbon dioxide (CO2) is the most important anthropogenic.
-The atmospheric concentration is moderated by the exchange of CO₂ between the atmosphere and the biosphere; the net exchange is a result of photosynthesis that takes up and respiration that releases CO2.
-Satellite sensor-derived data are suitable for regional or global estimations of CO2 exchange.
-By using vegetation indices, like the normalized difference vegetation index (NDVI) and the enhanced vegetation index (EVI), as input data to light use efficiency (LUE) models and LUE-based empirical models, the photosynthetic uptake of CO2 has been estimated for several ecosystems in the Nordic countries, Sahel in Africa and Greenland.
-Since LUE models describe how radiation energy is converted into biomass, also the incoming photosynthetically active radiation that is absorbed by vegetation (APAR) is an essential input to these models.
-For some ecosystems, also respiratory release of CO2 has been estimated by driving exponential relationships with satellite sensor-derived land surface temperature.
-If both the uptake and release of CO2 are known, then the net exchange can be calculated.
-All models have been tested, calibrated and validated with eddy covariance tower measurements of CO2 exchange.
-Some current research interests are:
+The increasing global mean air temperature and other climatic changes are driven by the increase of atmospheric greenhouse gas concentrations, of which carbon dioxide (CO₂) is the most important one.
+The atmospheric concentration is moderated by the exchange of CO₂ between the atmosphere and the biosphere; the net exchange is a result of photosynthesis that takes up and respiration that releases CO₂.
+Satellite sensor-derived data are suitable for regional or global estimations of CO₂ exchange.
+By using vegetation indices, such as the normalized difference vegetation index (NDVI) and the enhanced vegetation index (EVI), as input data to light use efficiency (LUE) models and LUE-based empirical models, the photosynthetic uptake of CO₂ has been estimated for several ecosystems in the Nordic countries, the Sahel in Africa and in Greenland.
+Since LUE models describe how radiation energy is converted into biomass, the incoming photosynthetically active radiation that is absorbed by vegetation (APAR) is an essential input to these models.
+For some ecosystems, also respiratory release of CO₂ has been estimated by driving relationships with satellite-derived land surface temperature.
+When both the uptake and release of CO₂ are known, then the net exchange can be calculated.
+We calibrate and test models against eddy covariance tower measurements of CO₂ exchange.

-- Describing vegetation structure, such as the leaf area index (LAI), in order to integrate it in process-oriented carbon models.
+- Describing vegetation structure and function, such as the leaf area index (LAI) and fractional absorption of photosynthetically active radiation (fAPAR), in order to integrate these in carbon models.

 - Developing methods for handling time series of satellite sensor-derived data, in order to generate improved time series of these data.